Gen X Radio - Presenters

 He's been married to The Lovely Karen for over 30 years and has two grown up children.

-Married to Clare with a daughter Emma. in my spare time I enjoy football and follow Arsenal, I also enjoy both sea and freshwater fishing and going to air displays.
+Married to Clare with a daughter Emma, he lives in Devon, but thanks to the wonders of the internet can present the Ultimate Gold Show on Gen X Radio Suffolk.
+In his spare time John enjoys football and follows Arsenal, he also enjoys both sea and freshwater fishing and going to air displays.

 Matt presents the best in Punk New Wave and Indie from the 70s and 80s every Saturday from 6pm, and rediscovers those jangly guitar sounds of the 90s every Thursday from 10pm.